federalies/CharlieHatfield/README.md

 # Charlie Hatfield
-> C.Hatfield was not a rain maker.
-He was a "moisture accelerator"
+> C.Hatfield is a maker of clouds (well... at least cloud components)

 <!--
 ![banner]()